arianeapigo/my-first-MD/readme.md

 ![Visualization of a conversation between a chatbot and a human](https://th.bing.com/th/id/OIP.Z0x1xvmxOmn6UruD_IoI9gHaEO?rs=1&pid=ImgDetMain "Visualization of a conversation between a chatbot and a human")

+## Introduction

+This report provides an overview of chatbots, their purpose, and their key features.
+It explores the fundamental aspects that define chatbots, including their applications and examples.
+Additionally, the report highlights common shortcomings that can negatively impact the user experience, offering insights into what makes a chatbot ineffective.
+By understanding these elements, readers can gain a deeper appreciation of chatbot technology and its challenges.

 *The following is based on personal knowledge without additional research.*

 ## What are chatbots?